 Incorrect cabling of the ISDN and ETH interfaces may also damage your device.
-Connect only the ETH interface of the device to the LAN interface of the computer/hub or a WAN interface if available and the ISDN interface of the device only to the ISDN connection.
+Connect only the ETH interface of the device to the LAN interface of the computer/hub or an ISDN interface of the device, if any, only to the ISDN connection.